GaetanoGiannelli/chatbotbuild/README.md

-# chatbotbuild
-The goal of this assessment is to build a simple but complete chatbot using Cloudflare Workers and Supabase

 # Chatbot Assessment Project
+The goal of this assessment is to build a simple but complete chatbot using Cloudflare Workers and Supabase.
 This project implements a simple chatbot system with user authentication, AI responses, and optional external MCP tool integration.

 ## Tech Stack